Commanders stars will make appearance in Richmond on Friday

-The Washington Commanders will send some of their biggest names to Richmond for the day on Friday, to meet and great fans as well as sign autographs.
+The Washington Commanders will send some of their biggest names to Richmond for the day on Friday, to meet and greet fans as well as sign autographs.

 The event will take place Friday from 1-5 p.m. at River City Roll, in Scott’s Addition.